1917 / St. George TransitionFor a list of the most frequently asked questions, click here.

 Due to high volume and to avoid delays, we cannot accommodate walk ins for medication after 4:00 pm.
 Social workers will be available for approval but medication will not be filled by the pharmacy until the next day.

-Sadly, the St. George's Clinic at Cooper Green is closing on January 31, 2013.
+Sadly, the St. George's Clinic at Cooper Green closed on January 31, 2013.
 Since the 1917 Clinic is a Ryan White, Part C Grantee, it is our responsibility to accept patient referrals.
 We have a long history of providing quality care and support services to patients with HIV and are committed to meeting the medical needs of persons in the Birmingham region.
 Thus, we are expanding our program so that we may provide medical care and services to more people in our region.
-The 1917 Clinic recently expanded with the addition of six additional examination rooms.
+The 1917 Clinic expanded in late 2012 with the addition of six exam rooms.
 We are committed to preventing any disruption in care and have begun the transition process.
-Also, we have been in regular contact with Dr. Jane Mobley and Ms. Harriet Reed-Pickens of St. George's Clinic to coordinate transferring current patient records to the 1917 Clinic, while maintaining confidentiality and privacy.
-Dr. Mobley will join UAB and see some patients at the 1917 Clinic.
-Ms. Reed-Pickens is joining 1917 Clinic as well to help with the transition.

 |James L. Raper, DSN, CRNP, JD||E. Turner Overton, MD|